Taxpayer Identification Numbers:

 receipt to use).

-au pair is responsible for declaring her/his own income, submitting a tax return and paying
+au pair is responsible for declaring her/his own income, submitting a tax return and paying Documentation for My Taxes

 For program fees, AuPairCare is happy to provide customized invoicing and payment